ROBOTIS-GIT/emanual/docs/en/dyd/dyd_11.md

 ## [Input shaft options](#input-shaft-options)

 Various input shaft options can be selected with the DYD.
+See the following table and select the input shaft option to use with DYD.

 | Option |                Type - C                |                Type - SD                |
 |:------:|:--------------------------------------:|:---------------------------------------:|